phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/author.rst

 Description
 -----------

-The @author tag can be used to indicate who has created :term:`Structural Elements` or has made significant modifications to them.
+The @author tag can be used to indicate who has created Structural Elements or has made significant modifications to them.
 This tag MAY also contain an e-mail address.
 If an e-mail address is provided it MUST follow the author's name and be contained in chevrons, or angle brackets, and MUST